 Winter Break: Questions and Answers

-The three Winter Break days for 2017 are paid Administrative closures.
+The Winter Break days are paid Administrative closures.
 They are not additional holidays, vacation, or personal days and consequently are not subject to any type of additional pay.

 Non-represented staff who work these days will be paid at their normal rate of pay, with an opportunity to take the three special days at another time.
 For staff represented by bargaining units, eligibility for the three break days will be established in accordance with the appropriate union contracts.